venpopov/bmm/README.md

-The main building block of the bmm package is that cognitive measurement models can often be specified as distributional models for which the distributional parameters of the generalized linear mixed model are a function of cognitive measurement model parameters (again see
+The main building block of the bmm package is that cognitive measurement models can often be specified as distributional models for which the distributional parameters of the generalized linear mixed model are a function of cognitive measurement model parameters.
-@ref(fig:bmm-logic) for an illustration).
 These functions that translate the cognitive measurement model parameters into distributional parameters is what we implement in the bmm package.

 <img src="vignettes/bmmLogic.jpg" width="600" style="display: block; margin: auto;" />